code-not-found/code-not-found.github.io/_posts/spring-kafka/2016-10-04-spring-kafka-embedded-server-unit-test.md

 `spring-kafka-test` includes an embedded Kafka server that can be created via a JUnit `@ClassRule` annotation.
 The rule will start a [ZooKeeper](https://zookeeper.apache.org/) and [Kafka](https://kafka.apache.org/) server instance on a random port before all the test cases are run, and stops the instances one the test cases are finished.

 In order to support multiple unit test classes (in this example: `SpringKafkaApplicationTest`, `SpringKafkaSenderTest` and `SpringKafkaReceiverTest`), we will trigger the `@ClassRule` from a `Suite` class that bundles these test cases together.
+This allows us to only start the embedded broker once for all test cases.
+If you have only one test class then you can [trigger the `@ClassRule` directly from the test case](https://github.com/code-not-found/spring-kafka/blob/master/spring-kafka-helloworld/src/test/java/com/codenotfound/kafka/SpringKafkaApplicationTest.java).

 The `KafkaEmbedded` constructor takes as parameters: the number of Kafka brokers to start, whether a controlled shutdown is needed and the topics that need to be created on the broker.